10 outstanding Turmeric Health Benefits

 Read Also: 10 Reasons to Drink Cranberry Juice

 Curcumin is powerful for reducing inflammation.
-At the Cleveland Clinic, people undergoing coronary artery bypass surgery were either assigned a placebo or given 4 grams of curcumin per day a few days before and after the surgery.
+A Research study revealed people undergoing coronary artery bypass surgery were either assigned a placebo or given 4 grams of curcumin per day a few days before and after the surgery.

 A study has shown that taking curcumin decreased the heart attack risk.